-And with trade show marketing, you have direct, face to face access to interested parties.
-By engaging with them in person, you’re well equipped to establish a human connection that can lead to a meaningful relationship, which is the start of potentially closing new customers.
+And with trade show marketing, you have direct, face-to-face access to interested parties.
+By engaging with them in person, you’re well-equipped to establish a human connection that can lead to a meaningful relationship, which is the start of potentially closing new customers.

-You Can Shorten the Sales Cycle.
+You Can Shorten Your Sales Cycle.

 You’re Driving Brand Awareness.